Home

 Required previous knowledge: Master Degree in disciplines relevant to educational sciences, psychology and public health.

-Recommended previous knowledge: Prior knowledge of any programming language is of advance but not mandatory
+Recommended previous knowledge: Prior knowledge of any programming language is beneficial but not at all mandatory, since this course aim at introducing R (and programming-logic) from scratch.

 Course credits The course has been approved as an elective 1 ECTS course